 Employment tribunals are tribunal public bodies which have statutory jurisdiction to hear many different kinds of disputes between employers and employees.
 They are adjudicated by a legally qualified Employment Judge, who may sit alone, or with two lay members with appropriate experience.

-These Employment Tribunals have statutory jurisdiction to hear many kinds of disputes between employers and employees.
-The most common disputes concern unfair dismissal, redundancy payments and employment discrimination.
-Complaints range from disability discrimination, racial discrimination, sexual harassment, belief discrimination, and equal pay, as well as failure to consult and inform on collective redundancies.
+Some common disputes heard by employment tribunals include unfair dismissal, redundancy payments and employment discrimination.
+The grounds for these complaints can take a variety of forms, ranging from disability or race discrimination to sexual harassment and equal pay.
+Employment lawyers may also deal with disputes that arise from failure to consult and inform on collective redundancies.

 Nearly all legal cases about employment are heard in Employment Tribunals.